liberland/docs/regulations/drafts/order-on-governance-2.md

 ## Chapter 2: Ministry of Interior

-### Article 3: Permanent Settlement Establishment
+### Article 3: Developed Settlement Establishment

-1. The Minister of Interior's priority is to establish, maintain, and expand a Permanent Settlement in Liberland.
-A Permanent Settlement is defined as a collection of buildings, facilities, infrastructure, and communications, staffed by regular personnel and frequented by private settlers, providing at least a basic level of comfort for indefinite stays.
+1. The Minister of Interior's priority is to establish, maintain, and expand a Developed Settlement in Liberland.
+A Developed Settlement is defined as a collection of buildings, facilities, infrastructure, and communications, staffed by regular personnel and frequented by private settlers, providing at least a basic level of comfort for indefinite stays.
 2. This goal is achieved when we can accommodate 20 or more settlers indefinitely in conditions comparable to a one-star hotel.
 3. If the Minister is temporarily unable to fulfil this priority, the responsibility falls upon me.